cyfronet-fid/sat4envi/README.md

 GeoServer have correct bucket set.
 (The provisioning will take a while, so it makes sense to only do it once and in the subsequent runs disable the products seeding by setting the profile `skip-seed-products`.)

+`s4e-demo-2` is an extension of `s4e-demo`, which has 14 products with variable amount of data.
+Like in the case of the base dataset, the data is stored in the Cyfronet CEPH in bucket `s4e-demo-2`.
+You have to observe the steps for `s4e-demo` with updated dataset and bucket names.

 #### Seeding with s4e-demo data